The 7 Ps of Marketing and How to Apply Them to Your Business

 In each case, the entrepreneur must make the right choice about the very best location or place for the customer to receive essential buying information on the product or service needed to make a buying decision.
 What is yours?
 In what way should you change it?
 Where else could you offer your products or services?

-With regard to the packaging of your company, your product or service, you should think in terms of everything that the customer sees from the first moment of contact with your company all the way through the purchasing process.
+With regard to the packaging of your company, your product or service, you should think in terms of everything customer experience —what they see from the first moment of contact with your company through the purchasing process.
+Consider branded packaging to make an impactful first impression.

 Packaging refers to the way your product or service appears from the outside.
 Packaging also refers to your people and how they dress and groom.
 It refers to your offices, your waiting rooms, your brochures, your correspondence and every single visual element about your company.
 Everything counts.
 Everything helps or hurts.
 Everything affects your customer's confidence about dealing with you.